Canada lynx: Distribution and habitat

 The Canada lynx occurs predominantly in the dense boreal forest of Canada, and its range strongly coincides with that of the snowshoe hare.
 In the past, the lynx occurred in the northern United States in 24 states, possibly southward to the Rocky Mountains in New Mexico and northward to the tree line in the Arctic through coniferous forests in Alaska and Canada.
 The lynx continues to occur in its former range in most of Alaska and Canada.
 In the United States, the Canada lynx occurs in the Blue Mountains and the Cascade Range in the Pacific Northwest, the Rocky Mountains, the northern Great Lakes region (in Minnesota and Michigan's Upper Peninsula) and northern New England (in New Hampshire, Maine and Vermont).
 The lynx was successfully reintroduced in Colorado starting in 1999, after being extirpated from the state in the 1970s.
 Canada lynxes generally avoid open areas despite good prey availability; they face difficulty surviving in heavily logged areas and on agricultural land, though they can thrive well in deforested areas that have been left to regenerate at least fifteen years.
 Canada lynxes have been recorded up to an elevation of 4310 m.
 It is considered extirpated in New York, Pennsylvania, Massachusetts, Nevada, Indiana, and Ohio.

-A Canada lynx was shot near Newton Abbot in the United Kingdom in 1903 after it attacked two dogs.
-The animal remained unidentified at the time and was preserved by Bristol Museum and Art Gallery and was finally identified in a 2014 study.
-The researchers concluded it had probably been captive for some time, perhaps as an exotic pet or part of a travelling menagerie, but may have survived for a substantial period after escaping.
-They considered it "the earliest recorded example of an exotic cat on the loose in the UK".
+In February 2022, a picture of a large male Canada lynx was taken by a hunter in the southern Gros Ventre Range of Wyoming after his hounds treed the cat, making it the first confirmed sighting in the state since 2012.